 Left to right: A happy moment visiting one my favorite works of art, and a handful of the cultural artifacts that occupy my mind and shelf space – both rent-free.

 I don’t do much social media, in fact I started ditching my accounts on most platforms a couple years ago.
 However, I do love communicating with words and pictures (mostly pictures!), so I decided that perhaps an old-school blog might be just my speed for documenting my post-work life.
-I love that my blog belongs to me and me alone, and I can embellish it however I choose – and if no one ever looks at it, and it amounts to little more than a personal visual journal that happens to be online, that’s fine!
+I love that my blog belongs to me and me alone, and I can embellish it however I choose – and if no one ever looks at it, and it amounts to little more than a visual journal that happens to be online, that’s fine!
 So here we are.

 PS: comments are disabled throughout, but you can reach me at mike(at)tintoyrobots.com